ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Messages From the Team**

 **Exxistance**
 > I’ve been a SEGA fan since I was a kid.
 Though my first video game console may have been an NES, I still vividly remember first experiencing Altered Beast on the Genesis at my friend’s house.
-The Genesis was such a step up from the NES, the games so cool, that it led me to buying my first SEGA console–the Game Gear (the only one I could afford, and which I bought via layaway at Kmart).
+The Genesis was such a step up from the NES, the games so *cool*, that it led me to buying my first SEGA console–the Game Gear (the only one I could afford, and which I bought via layaway at Kmart).
 >
 > Many years later, when the Model 1 and 2 boards were wowing me at the arcades during my formative teenage years, the Saturn arrived with the enticing promise of bringing those arcade experiences to the home.
 I was exactly the kind of buyer SEGA wanted: someone not burned by their previous hardware flops, the 32X and Sega CD.
 The Saturn represented the beautiful 32-bit future in my eyes and “arcade perfect” Virtua Cop at home.
 I had a lot of love for Saturn–and still do.
 (Thanks to the vibrant translation community, I find myself enjoying it even more these days, thanks to previously Japanese-only games receiving English translations.)
 >